Skip to main content

 What is the text-top device-bottom layout?

 The text-top, device-bottom layout splits the frame vertically: a headline (and optional subtitle) occupies the top third, and a flat or near-flat device fills the bottom two-thirds.
 This split is the most common educate-job pattern in App Store screenshots because it lets you state what a feature does in text first, then show the feature in the UI.
 The eye reads top-to-bottom by default, so the message lands before the visual confirms it.
 Use this layout for frames 2 and 3 where you have one feature to explain per frame.
-ConsultMyApp's caption-keyword research shows captions in this slot (top-of-frame) get the highest OCR weight in Apple's text-detection index, so the keyword you want to rank for belongs in the headline here.
+Top-of-frame is also the first text the eye reads, so the single benefit you most want to land belongs in the headline here, not buried in the device screen.

 Best for